 As guests arrived they got to choose a Ninja Turtle Mask to wear.
 I ordered the masks on Etsy from PersonalGCreation.

 Then they had a Nerf gun war.
 The party co-ordinator split them into two teams.
 We put out black balloons with red crepe paper masks to be the bad guys.
 He had them try to shoot the other team’s bad guy.
 They also used the nunchucks to “fight” the bad guys that were taped to the walls around the room.
 The idea for the bad guy balloons is from The Meta Picture.
 I made the nunchucks out of foam pipe insulation from the hardware store.
 The idea for the nunchucks came from Catch My Party.

 Tip: If you don’t want the balloons to fly up to the ceiling don’t use helium.
 We were going to anchor them to the floor which is why I used helium.

 Once all the bad guys had been defeated we played games.

-The kids also took turns throwing foam ninja stars that I purchased from Party City.
+Next, we played the Ninja Star Game.
+The kids took turns throwing foam ninja stars that I purchased from Party City.
 To be honest, the foam stars didn’t go very far.